 A negative PE ratio is neither good nor bad.
 It is just a metric to show the earnings of the company.

-Yes, PE ratio can be negative or positive.
-But negative PE ratio does not mean losses all the time.
+Yes, the PE ratio can be negative or positive.
+But a negative PE ratio does not mean losses all the time.

 Is P/E Ratio High Or Low Better?